budavariam/budavariam.github.io/content/posts/2022-06-15-save-disk-space-with-pnpm/index.md

 ### How to solve it

 At first I thought about moving to docker for all frontend related development.
-I could use development images, build the code there and movee the problem away with one level of abstraction.
+I could use development images, build the code there and move the problem away with one level of abstraction.

 I already have a preferred way to clean up dangling images, but I felt like there must be a better way to solve the space problem globally.